 Skip to contents

-This function computes pairwise co-association (Pearson correlation) between cell states (defined as combinations of SE and cell type) across samples.
-It evaluates co-association under multiple data transformations (with/without non-SE states and missing value handling) and returns an averaged correlation matrix.
+This function computes pairwise co-association (Pearson correlation) between cell states (defined as combinations of spatial ecotype (SE) and cell type) across samples.
+Co-association is evaluated under multiple abundance calculation schemes that differ in the inclusion of NonSE cells and the treatment of absent cell states, and the resulting correlation matrices are averaged to obtain a robust co-association matrix.

 Usage